Frequently Asked Questions About the Expungement of Criminal Records

 2. What criminal records can be expunged?

-It is important to note that not all criminal records, charges, results, convictions, etc. can be expunged.
-However, when it is determined that records are able to be expunged, generally all records within any court, correctional facility, detention center, law enforcement agency, or criminal justice information registry regarding that person’s criminal charge will be expunged.
-This usually includes information pertaining to apprehension, arrest, detention, trial, or disposition for that particular crime.
+If you are charged, convicted or otherwise that information will stay on your record.
+However, if it’s determined that the records are able to be expunged, generally all court records within any court, correctional facility, detention center, law enforcement agency or criminal justice information registry will be deleted.
+It includes the information about the individual’s apprehension, arrest, detention, trial or disposition

 3. Are criminal records automatically expunged?